Evan Mobley has 17 points to lift Southern Cal past Drake

-INDIANAPOLIS (AP) — Evan Mobley had 17 points and 11 rebounds, and No. 6 seed Southern California used smothering defense in a 72-56 victory over Drake on Saturday in the first round of the NCAA Tournament.
+INDIANAPOLIS (AP) — Evan Mobley had 17 points and 11 rebounds, and No. 6 seed Southern California used smothering defense to earn a 72-56 victory over Drake on Saturday in the first round of the NCAA Tournament.

 Mobley, a 7-foot freshman forward and AP second-team All-American expected to be a lottery pick if he declares for the draft, made 7 of 15 field goals and blocked three shots.

+Evan’s older brother, sophomore forward Isaiah Mobley, scored 15 points to make it a family affair for the Trojans.

+“We both had great games, I feel like,” Evan Mobley said.
+“Both pretty big numbers.
+We’re going to cherish this win, but we can’t dwell on it too long because we’ve got other games coming up.”

-Isaiah Mobley scored 15 points and Drew Peterson added 14 for USC (23-7), which advanced to play No. 3 seed Kansas in the second round on Monday.
+Drew Peterson added 14 for USC (23-7), which advanced to play No. 3 seed Kansas in the second round on Monday.

 Joseph Yesufu scored 26 points for 11th-seeded Drake, but none of his teammates scored more than six.
-Drake shot 29% overall, including a dismal 19% in the second half.
-Yesufu made 8 of 22 shots in the game.
-His teammates made just 12 of 46.
+The sophomore guard made 8 of 22 shots in the game while his teammates made just 12 of 46.

-Drake (26-5) claimed its first tournament win in 50 years in the First Four on Thursday.
+Drake (26-5) opened the season with 18 straight wins.
+The Bulldogs claimed their first tournament win in 50 years in the First Four on Thursday, but that extra game had an effect.
+Drake shot 29% overall against USC, including a dismal 19% in the second half.

+“We certainly got fatigued in that second half a little bit, but I thought the guys continued to fight, and we just didn’t have quite enough to get back into it,” Drake coach Darian DeVries said.

+Yesufu struggled like his teammates in the second half — he made just 2 of 10 shots after the break.
+Evan Mobley was in the middle of USC’s zone for the final 10 minutes of the game.

+“We assumed he was going to be their main scorer, but we really didn’t lock in on him the entire possession (in the first half),” Evan Mobley said.
+“And then second half was when we were pointing and talking, and letting our teammates know where he was at, so he couldn’t score as much.”

 The game had plenty of excitement but the enthusiasm in the socially distanced crowd often didn’t match the intensity on the court.
-Drake had the bigger crowd, but it was silenced in the second half as the Trojans pulled away.
+Drake had the bigger cheering section, but it was silenced in the second half as the Trojans pulled away.
 USC’s group of a few hundred fans stood and clapped for the team as it left the floor after the game.

 Yesufu scored 14 points in the first nine minutes to help Drake stay even.
 USC led 40-37 at the break behind 13 points and eight rebounds from Evan Mobley.

 The Trojans held Drake to one field goal in the first six minutes of the second half to take control.
 Evan Mobley scored in close to push USC’s lead to 51-40.